-The requirements for continuity plates and diaphragms are the same for C-SMF as for C-IMF.
+The requirements for diaphragm plates are the same for C-SMF as for C-IMF.
 Refer to Commentary Section G2.6e.

 The requirements for column splices are the same for C-SMF as for C-IMF.
 Refer to Commentary Section G2.6f.